tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## SonarQube

 SonarQube is an open source tool suite to measure and analyze the quality of source code.
-It focuses on the followingcode quality areas, which are referred to as the “7 axes of code quality”: comments, architecture and design,duplication, coding rules, potential bugs, unit tests, and complexity.
+It focuses on the following  code quality areas, which are referred to as the “7 axes of code quality”: comments, architecture and design,  duplication, coding rules, potential bugs, unit tests, and complexity.

 ---